Duvie728/Duvie728/README.md

 - Hello 👋
 - 👀I’m looking to collaborate on programming projects
-- 📫 How to reach me ...
+- 📫 feel free to reach out...

 <!---
 Duvie728/Duvie728 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.